PritishAnalyst/Data_job_salary_calculator/README.md

 -  **Excel Features:** Bar chart created from `type` sheet, using formulas like `MEDIAN`, `IF`, and dynamic filtering.
 -  **Design Choice:** Emphasizes contrast between Full-time, Part-time, and Internship salaries.
 -  **Responsive Dashboard:** Chart updates dynamically when a different schedule type is selected.
--  **Insights Gained:** Encourages comparison between full-time, internship, and part-time roles, shedding light on how work arrangement and availability affect pay expectations — without assuming a fixed hierarchy.
+-  **Insights Gained:** Encourages comparison between full-time, internship, contractor, temp work and part-time roles, shedding light on how work arrangement and availability affect pay expectations — without assuming a fixed hierarchy.

 ---